A vibrant university town

 The partnership includes a number of professional networks where new partnerships and projects are born.
 With the unique Triple Helix collaboration across private businesses, science and education as well as public authorities, we will initiate ‘smart city’ solutions that will make the area attractive for businesses, citizens and newcomers – both Danish and international.

-The story of Lyngby-Taarbæk City of Knowledge
+The story of Lyngby-Taarbæk City of Knowledge and Urban Development

 The City of Knowledge was founded as a member association on January 23, 2012 on a strong vision to develop Lyngby into one of the leading knowledge-intensive university towns in Northern Europe.
 The 8 founding members, who all contributed with the initial capital include: COWI, Danica, DTU, Haldor Topsoe, Lyngby Almene Boligselskab (housing association), Lyngby-Taarbæk Municipality, Pihl & Søn and ‘The City of Talents’ consortium.
 Prior to the founding, several preliminary analyses were conducted in 2010-2011 as well as extensive involvement of local forces, a task force and establishment of the first five City of Knowledge-networks.
 The City of Knowledge secretariat was established in May 2012 with the employment of a CEO and a project manager following shortly thereafter.
 The secretariat moved into the Science Park Scion DTU in Lyngby, and started recruiting members.
 The first member was Johannes Fog and by the end of the year, the City of Knowledge counted 13 members.
 The networks in the City of Knowledge saw a high level of activity from the start and projects such as ’City of Knowledge Innovation Camp’ and English language groups at local day care centres were among the first visible results stemming from the networks.
 A new network also saw the light of day: The Network for Communication.